nhchien0703/cucumberSeleniumJavaWebBase/README.md

 mvn clean test

 # Report
-Report will be generated to folder report
+Report will be generated to src/report